ToyotaInfoTech/RAMN/docs/quickstart.rst

 - LED D2 is the right turn indicator.
 It should start blinking if you right-press the joystick of ECU C.
 - LED D3, D4, and D5 represent the clearance light, the lo-beam, and the hi-beam, respectively.
 They should light up in order when you turn the lighting control switch on ECU B.
 - LED D6 is the "battery" indicator.
 By default, it is ON when the engine key is either on "ACC" or "IGN".
 - LED D7 is the "check engine" indicator.
-By default, it is ON when the steering wheel potentiometer is not centered.
+By default, it is ON when the self-driving algorithm is used and the steering wheel potentiometer is not centered.
 It is used to indicate that the self-driving algorithm commands are currently ignored, and the current position of the steering wheel potentiometer is applied instead.
 - LED D8 is the "parking brake" LED.
 It is ON when the parking brake is active.
 Contrary to a real vehicle, this LED is also ON when the brake pedal is pressed.

 .. note::
     Although the "battery" and "check engine" are scary in a real vehicle, they do not indicate a problem of failure with your RAMN board.

 .. warning::
-    If the "check engine" LED does not turn off when you center the steering wheel, it means that you have installed a logarithmic firmware for a board with linear potentiometers, of vice-versa.
+    If the screen does not say "STEER 0%" when you center the steering wheel, it means that you have installed a logarithmic firmware for a board with linear potentiometers, of vice-versa.
     The board is still usable as is, but you will probably need to update the firmware of ECU B if you want the drive a vehicle in the simulator.

 Before going any further, you should verify that you board works correctly.
 Connect your board to the USB port of your computer, or to a USB power supply that can provide more than 300mA.
 The status of each control should be displayed at the bottom of the screen of ECU A.